 Section 4.
 Waiver of Notice.
 At any time that notice is required to be provided pursuant to these Bylaws, the requirement for such notice may be waived in writing by any person entitled to such notice.

-ARTICLE VIII – OFFICERS
+ARTICLE VII – OFFICERS

-Section 4.
+Section 5.
 Duties of the President.
 The President shall preside at all meetings of the Board of Directors.
 The President shall serve as an ex-officio member of all committees of the Corporation.
 The President shall have general supervision of the affairs of the Board and perform all acts and duties usually incident to and required of an executive and presiding officer, as well as such other duties as may be conferred by the Board.
-He/she may sign, with the Secretary/Treasurer or any other proper officer of the Corporation authorized by the Board of Directors, any contracts or other documents the Board of Directors have authorized to be executed, except in cases where the signing and execution thereof shall be expressly delegated by the Board of Directors or by these by-laws or by statute to some other officer or agent of the Corporation; and in general shall perform all duties as may be prescribed by the Board of Directors from time to time.
+He/she may sign, with the Secretary/Treasurer, or any other proper officer of the Corporation authorized by the Board of Directors, any contracts or other documents the Board of Directors have authorized to be executed, except in cases where the signing and execution thereof shall be expressly delegated by the Board of Directors or by these Bylaws or by statute to some other officer or agent of the Corporation; and in general shall perform all duties as may be prescribed by the Board of Directors from time to time.

-ARTICLE IX – COMMITTEES
+ARTICLE VIII – COMMITTEES

-ARTICLE XI – AMENDMENTS
+ARTICLE X – AMENDMENTS

-The Board may amend these Bylaws or the Articles of Incorporation at any meeting at which there exists a quorum, upon a two-thirds vote of all the Directors of the Board, provided, however, that at least ten (10) days notice of such meeting shall be given to all Directors, and the intent of such amendments to be considered shall be made a part of the meeting notice.
-Any Amendment to the Bylaws or the Articles of Incorporation shall be ratified by a majority vote of the Founder Board Members.
+The Board may amend these Bylaws or the Articles of Incorporation at any meeting at which there exists a quorum, upon a two-thirds vote of all the Directors of the Board, provided, however, that at least ten (10) days’ notice of such meeting shall be given to all Directors, and the intent of such amendments to be considered shall be made a part of the meeting notice.
+Any Amendment to the Bylaws or the Articles of Incorporation shall be ratified by a majority vote of the Board Members.

-ARTICLE XII – DISSOLUTION
+ARTICLE XI – DISSOLUTION

 In the event of the dissolution of the Corporation, its net assets remaining after provision for the payment of all debts, obligations, and liabilities of the Corporation shall be dedicated and transferred only in such manner as will be consistent with the provisions of the Internal Revenue Code then governing the Corporation as a tax-exempt corporation.

-ARTICLE XIII – MISCELLANEOUS PROVISIONS
+ARTICLE XII – MISCELLANEOUS PROVISIONS

-Section 2.
+Section 1.
 Fiscal Year.
 The fiscal year of the Corporation shall begin on the first day of October and end on the last day of September in each year, provided that the Board may establish a different period for the initial fiscal year of the Corporation.

-Section 3.
+Section 2.
 Parliamentary Procedure.
 The Board and any Committee when in session, shall be governed in its deliberations in the transaction of its business by these Bylaws.
 The most recent edition of Robert’s Rules of Order shall govern any matter of procedure not so covered.

-Section 4.
+Section 3.
 Contracts.
 The Board may authorize any officer or officers, agent or agents of the Board, in addition to the officers so authorized by these Bylaws, to enter into any contract or execute and deliver any legal instrument in the name of and on behalf of the Corporation.
 Such authority may be general or confined to specific instances.